 And in the same vein: feed kangaroo.
-If you live in Australia, roo is about as sustainable and ethical as meat production is going to get.
+If you live in Australia, roo is about as sustainable as meat production is going to get.
 They produce minimal methane, they have evolved to require very little water, they are not farmed and their wild harvest is conducted under a Code of Practice².
-It’s also a very high protein, lean meat with enormous nutritional benefits (both human and canine, if you’re that way inclined).
+It’s also a very high protein, lean meat with enormous nutritional benefits (both human, feline and canine, if you’re that way inclined).

 You can do the same with veggies – ask for the scraps of suitable veggies from your grocer and keep yours (or even better, grow them!).
 Get stuff that’s reduced to clear and almost at the end of its life.
 Someone told me recently that she asks her local juice bar to keep their veggie juice pulp so she can feed it to her dog.
 Genius.